 - How to choose the best engineered wood flooring

 - How to choose and lay vinyl flooring

 - How to choose the best wood flooring

 - How to choose the best resin or concrete flooring

 - How to choose the best rubber flooring

 Didn't think you had the budget for kitchen floor tiles?
 Just check out the huge range from Topps Tiles: their tiles start from just £9.99m².
-If you are after an on-trend patterned tile, you may be looking at paying a bit more, but their gorgeous Westminster patterned tile is still pretty budget friendly.
+If you are after an on-trend patterned tile, you may be looking at paying a bit more, but their gorgeous Woodeves™ Grey Tile is very sophisticated looking and pretty budget friendly too.View Deal

 Whatever kitchen flooring you are after you will find it at a good price over at B&Q. If you are after some very convincing wooden effect vinyl we recommend the Bunburn Oak effect or if you want to go for floor tiles, they have plenty of cheaper options, too.
 View Deal

-9. Use tiles to add interest to a budget kitchen
+9. Use tiles to add interest to budget kitchen

 Kitchen splashbacks needn't be expensive but, since they cover a large area of wall, will make a big impact.
 Beautiful tiles are an obvious way to lift the look of a budget kitchen – and needn't be expensive.
 Use hand-finished tiles sparingly to give an artisan look to the space.
 You can then use less-expensive tiles for greater expanses.
 Try mixing in plain tiles in two or three different tones, such as grey or sage with cream, for a characterful country look.